ericlewis/react-native-speak/docs/README.md

   }
 ```

-NOTE: If you faced with this error: `Could not resolve all files for configuration ':react-native-speech:debugCompileClasspath'.`, in `build.gradle` put `google()` in the first line (according to [https://stackoverflow.com/a/50748249](https://stackoverflow.com/a/50748249))
+NOTE: If you faced with this error: `Could not resolve all files for configuration ':react-native-speak:debugCompileClasspath'.`, in `build.gradle` put `google()` in the first line (according to [https://stackoverflow.com/a/50748249](https://stackoverflow.com/a/50748249))

 *   in `android/build.gradle`: